syedrakib/RSF-AccessControl/README.md

     an_action = "remove"
     pc.is_allowed(a_role, a_user, an_action) # True

 Each of these fields (`a_role`, `a_user`, `an_action`) are compulsory for determining a privilege with `is_allowed()`.
 However, it is completely normal to leave one or more of these fields as `None` if its value is not known particularly.

 By default, if any role-user-action combination is used which was not previously assigned any privileges, then `False` will be returned

-    a_role = "superuser" # superusers can destroy a universe
+    a_role = "supermutant" # supermutants can destroy a universe
-    a_user = "charlie" # charlie is the master maniac
+    a_user = "mastermutant" # mastermutant is the master of all super mutants an_action = "squash_an_apple"
-    an_action = "smash_an_apple"
-    pc.is_allowed(a_role, a_user, an_action) # False - because these roles/users were never assigned any privilegs on the first place
+    pc.is_allowed(a_role, a_user, an_action) # False
+    # returns False because this role/user was never assigned any privileges on the first place

 # Fine-grain control with special conditions

 So far, Alice can remove any item she wants whether she is user or manager.
-Bob cannot remove any item.
-But if he queries his privilege as a Manager then he can remove any item because the Manager role is allowed to remove items.
+Bob, as a user, cannot remove any item.
+But if Bob queries his privilege as a Manager then he can remove any item because the Manager role is allowed to remove items.

 Now, let's say we want to allow Bob to remove items but only those items which belong to him - not others.
-We can call this condition `"self_items"`.
-Again, any arbitrary string is accepted.
+We can call this a condition called `"self_items"`.

+Now, while assigning a privilege to a user or a role, instead of supplying a boolean True/False, we can also supply a string to represent a condition.

     a_user = "bob"
     an_action = "remove"
-    is_allowed = True
-    a_condition = "self_items"
+    is_allowed_or_condition = "self_items"
-    pc.assign_privilege_for_a_user(a_user, an_action, is_allowed, a_condition)
+    pc.assign_privilege_for_a_user(a_user, an_action, is_allowed_or_condition)

-Notice that we had not used the `a_condition` field till now for assigning privileges previously - it is an optional field.

-Now, let's say Bob is an intern (a role which has not been introduced to the `pc` object yet) and will be allowed to remove contents only if he includes the condition that he is trying to remove his own contents.
+Notice that, previously we had been submitting a boolean as the 3rd argument to assigning privileges.
+Now, we are supplying a string instead.
+Both are permissible.
+When queried for `is_allowed()`, it will return either a `True` or a `False` or the supplied condition that was assigned.

     a_role = "intern"
     a_user = "bob"
     an_action = "remove"
-    known_condition = None
-    pc.is_allowed(a_role, a_user, an_action) # False
+    pc.is_allowed(a_role, a_user, an_action) # 'self_items'

-    known_condition = "self_items"
-    pc.is_allowed(a_role, a_user, an_action, known_condition) # True

 Any user or any role can be permitted some actions based on some conditions.
-If conditions have been set but the conditions are not met, then `pc` object will return False.
+If conditions have been set for the role or the user, then the `pc` object will return the condition instead of returning a `True` or a `False`.

 # Requiring Registrations